agoryelov/ema-end-device/README.md

 However, dimensionless quantities, like ppm (parts per million) are not SI and have no SI definition.
 For consistency, we've decided to *standardize to ppm*.

-The included package, `unit_conversion`, provides a convenient, though non-exhaustive library.
+The included package, `utils/unit_conversion`, provides a convenient, though non-exhaustive library.
 It should be updated as and when a conversion is needed.
 A different conversion package can be used if desired.

 Future updates will have the unit_conversion package external.
 But there's no telling when that will occur.